Some Came Running (novel): Plot

 Dave Hirsh is a cynical Army veteran and an occasionally published but generally unsuccessful pre-war writer, who winds up in his hometown of Parkman, Illinois after being put on a bus in Chicago while intoxicated.

 Hirsh had left Parkman 19 years before when his older brother Frank placed him in a charity boarding school, and is still embittered.
 Frank has since married well, inherited a jewelry business from the father of his wife Agnes, and made their social status his highest priority.
-Dave's return threatens this, so Frank makes a fruitless stab at arranging respectability, introducing him to his friend Professor Bob French and his beautiful daughter Gwen, a schoolteacher (who are familiar with his writing).
+Dave's return threatens this state of affairs, so Frank makes a fruitless stab at arranging respectability, introducing him to his friend Professor Bob French and his beautiful daughter Gwen, a schoolteacher (who are familiar with his writing).
 Dave, having planned to visit Parkman for only a week, impulsively decides to settle in Parkman to pursue Gwen romantically and attempt to write a novel with her help.

 While Frank and Agnes are members at the local country club, Dave moves in different social circles.
 He befriends Bama Dillert, a hard-drinking southern gambler who has serendipitously settled in Parkman.
 Dave moves in with Bama, and they regularly gamble together, sometimes going on road trips to do so.
 Several young, aimless WWII veterans hang around Dave and Bama in Parkman's bars, joined by Wally Dennis, the boyfriend of Frank's daughter Dawn, and an aspiring writer himself.
 When Dawn marries another boy in town, Wally enlists in the Army after attending their wedding, even though he had been working with Gwen on his own novel.
 Three girls who work at the town brassiere plant, Rosalie, Mildred, and Ginnie, also hang around the local bars and are sexually available to Dave and his group of friends.
 Over the next year, while unsuccessfully trying to pursue a romance with Gwen (they have a meaningful connection but do not sleep together), Dave starts regularly sleeping with Ginnie, who is the least attractive of the trio, but easiest to persuade to go to bed with.